Update you browser

 EU/EEA/Swiss Nationals Student Visa

-From 01 January 2021 EU, EEA and Swiss citizens coming to the UK from 1 January 2021 to study a course will need to apply for a student visa to study at the RCA.
+From 1 January 2021 EU, EEA and Swiss citizens coming to the UK from 1 January 2021 to study a course have needed to apply for a student visa to study at the RCA.

 To enable you to transition to a smoother journey with your visa application most EU, EEA and Swiss citizens nationals will be able to apply and submit and visa application using a smartphone, through the ‘UK Immigration: ID Check’ app, as part of the online application.
 To do this, you will need a biometric passport and a compatible smartphone.
 The app is free and is compatible with Android phones and iPhone 7 or newer models.
 If you do not own a compatible phone, you can use the app from a family or friend’s mobile phone.
 No information is stored on the phone or app after you close it.